careerfairsystems/nexpo-web/README.md

 6. Seed the database.
 This is needed because we need to populate the database with some data so we can log in and access the backend.
 You can seed the database by running: `docker-compose exec mix run priv/repo/seeds.exs`
 7. Done!
 You can now use this command to **start** the backend: `docker-compose up -d` and to **stop** the backend: `docker-compose down` and you don't have to repeat all the steps next time you want to use the backend

-At the moment node version 12 is required.
-For nvm users run nvm use in the terminal to apply the right node version.

 ### Set up the frontend

 1. Clone this repo: `git clone https://github.com/careerfairsystems/nexpo-web`